 Robust and vigorous, Primula japonica, commonly known as Japanese Primrose, is a deciduous perennial with attractive whorls of flowers in shades of white, soft to deep pink, purple or red.
 They are spaced at intervals along upright stems and rise above basal rosettes of lettuce-like, bright green leaves.
-Native to Japan, this perennial thrives in damp, shady environments where it brings in late spring or early summer its brightly colored blossoms.
-Primroses are brilliant vehicles for adding color to the shade garden.
+Native to Japan, this perennial thrives in damp, shady environments where it brings its brightly colored blossoms in late spring to early summer.
+Plant in groups or drifts with hostas, ferns and iris in damp open woodlands, next to streams and ponds.

 - A part shade lover, it is best grown in humus-rich, consistently moist, neutral to acid soils.
 This plant may be grown in full sun in cool summer areas, provided the soil remains moist.
 Mulch this plant to help maintain the soil moisture and keep the roots cool.
 Wet soil tolerated.

-- This plant is very versatile and can be used in partially shaded beds, borders, in cottage gardens, containers or along streams, ponds or water gardens.
+- This plant is very versatile and can be used in partially shaded beds and borders, in cottage gardens, containers or along streams, ponds.

-- A low maintenance plant (Cut back after flowering).
+- Attracts butterflies, deer resistant.
 Watch out for pests such as aphids, vine weevil, slugs and glasshouse red spider mite.